MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 The problem is that although the styles of the page have a `hover` state that shows you which menu item you are on when you use a mouse, there is no `focus` state to go along with it, for when you use a keyboard.
 Even worse, the links have an `outline: none` setting in the CSS.
 This is a common practice, to remove the outline that browsers automatically add to elements when you put focus on them using a keyboard.
 As you can see here, this lack of `focus` styling can cause confusion.

+For detailed walkthrough steps, navigate to [Analyze the lack of indication of keyboard focus in a sidebar menu](test-analyze-no-focus-indicator.md).

 ### Analyzing the lack of keyboard support in the donation form

-For detailed walkthrough steps, see [Analyzing the lack of keyboard support in a form](accy-test-analyze-no-keyboard-support.md).

 Debugging the donation form requires understanding why the lack of focus styling doesn't get flagged as a problem by automatic testing, such as the **Issues** tool: the buttons are implemented using the `div` element.